Lose 30 Pounds in Six Weeks!

 Looking for fast weight loss you can count on?

 DietPower's award-winning personal weight and nutrition coach is the only software that can guarantee reaching a goal weight on a target date, because it monitors your true calorie needs as you log your foods and exercise.
 Especially if you're trying to lose weight fast, you need its Real-Time Eating Coach™ to help you make sure you're getting enough of each major nutrient.

-DietPower is remarkably easy to use, completely science-based, and comes with a one-year, no-questions-asked, 100% money-back guarantee.
-You can download a free 15-day trial in two minutes by clicking here.
+DietPower is remarkably easy to use, completely science-based, and totally free.
+You can download the program in two minutes by clicking here.
 There's no obligation, no hassle, and no spamming.
 (We're Not That Kind of Company™.)